MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 > Connecting to [!INCLUDE[d365fin](includes/cds_long_md.md)] using the **CDS Connection Setup** page may require that you assign the Integration Administrator and Integration User security roles to the account used for integration in Dynamics 365 Sales.
 For more information, see [Assign a security role to a user](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user.md).

 ## Connecting On-Premises Versions
-To connect an on-premises version of [!INCLUDE[d365fin](includes/d365fin_md.md)] to [!INCLUDE[d365fin](includes/cds_long_md.md)], you must specify some information on the **Common Data Service Connection Setup** page.
+To connect [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises to [!INCLUDE[d365fin](includes/cds_long_md.md)], you must specify some information on the **Common Data Service Connection Setup** page.

 If you want to connect using an Azure Active Directory account, you must register an application in Azure AD, and provide the application ID, key vault secret, and the redirect URL to use.
 The redirect URL is pre-populated and should work for most installations.
 You must set up your installation to use HTTPS.
 If you are setting up your server to have a different home page, you can always change the URL.

 The client secret will be saved as an encrypted string in your database.
-If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location, and provide the secret at runtime by subscribing to the OnGetCDSConnectionClientId and OnGetCDSConnectionClientSecret events in codeunit 7201 "CDS Integration Impl." <!--Not sure about the subscribing phrasing.-->
+If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location, and provide the secret at runtime by subscribing to the OnGetCDSConnectionClientId and OnGetCDSConnectionClientSecret events in codeunit 7201 "CDS Integration Impl."

 ### To register an application in Azure Active Directory application for connecting from Business Central to Common Data Service
 For more information about registering an application in Azure Active Directory, see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).